barseghyanartur/get-chromedriver/README.rst

 Get `chromedriver-py <https://pypi.org/project/chromedriver-py/>`__
 version most suitable for your system.

-For instance, you could use it with GitHub Actions to match installed ``Chromium`` browser version with most suitable version of ``chromedriver-py``.
+For instance, you could use it when running tests locally to match installed ``Chromium`` browser version with most suitable version of ``chromedriver-py``.